DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 | 2 x Codec Pros | Two (2) | 9200CX 8 Port | [Diagram](https://github.com/DevicesCoe/DivisibleWorkspace/blob/main/images/Pro%202S%20C9K-8P.png) |
 | 2 x Codec Pros | Two (2) | 9200CX 12 Port | [Diagram](https://github.com/DevicesCoe/DivisibleWorkspace/blob/main/images/Pro%202S%20C9K-12P.png) |

+** NOTE: Do NOT power on your Codecs or Switch until instructed to.**

 Steps to be completed:
 1. Physically wire the rooms according the provided wiring diagram that matches your configuration.
-Do **not** power on your Codecs yet.
 2. Format a USB Key to have 4G Partition with FAT32.
 3. Load the ciscortr.cfg file for your respective switch into the base directory of the USB Key.
 Do **Not** rename this file or put into into folders.
 4. Plug the USB Key into the port on the front of the 9200CX.